How to Use Amaryllis as Cut Flowers

-If you visit a high end floral shop during the winter months, it’s likely you’ll see lots of amaryllis.
-Floral designers are crazy for these big-blooming flower bulbs, because the blossoms are bold, elegant and long-lasting.
+If you visit a high-end floral shop during the winter months, you’re likely to see lots of amaryllis.
+Floral designers love using these big-blooming flower bulbs, because the blossoms are bold, elegant and long-lasting.

-In the floral trade, the demand for amaryllis as cut flowers has been growing rapidly.
-Commercial producers have been quick to seize the opportunity, and it has stimulated a flurry of new hybridizing.
-Those of us who love growing amaryllis can now choose from an extraordinary range of exciting new flower styles and colors.
+In the floral trade, demand for amaryllis is increasing.
+Commercial growers have been quick to jump on the opportunity, and this has stimulated a flurry of new hybridizing.
+Those of us who love growing amaryllis can now choose from an extraordinary range of exciting flower styles and colors.

 4 Reasons to Grow Amaryllis as Cut Flowers

-#1 Amaryllis flowers last just as long (or even longer) in a vase as they do when still attached to the bulb.
+ONE.
+Amaryllis flowers last just as long (and sometimes longer) in a vase as they do when still attached to the bulb.
 This is a big reason they’re so popular as cut flowers.
 Cut the stems after the buds soften, and you can expect to have flowers for 2 weeks or more.

 Types of Amaryllis for Cutting

-All amaryllis look great in a vase, so choose the colors and styles that appeal to you.
+All amaryllis are good for cutting, so grow the colors and flower styles that appeal to you.
 Some varieties naturally have shorter (or longer) stems, bigger (or smaller) flowers and earlier (or later) bloom times.
 The more bulbs you plant, the more options you’ll have for creating arrangements to enjoy in your own home and to share with friends.
 Just three large bulbs will give you 6 to 9 stems and between 24 and 40 blossoms!

-Most amaryllis bulbs are grown in Holland or Israel.
+Most amaryllis bulbs come from either Holland or Israel.
 In recent years, South Africa and South America have also begun producing bulbs for export.
 With amaryllis now coming from two hemispheres, growers are able to deliver a continuous supply of cut flowers, almost year-round.

-If you want amaryllis blooming in December, you need to plant bulbs from the Southern Hemisphere.
-They arrive eager to grow, and if started in October or early November, they should flower for the holidays.
+If you want to have amaryllis flowers for holiday bouquets, plant bulbs from the Southern Hemisphere.
+They arrive eager to bloom, and if planted by early November, they usually flower for the holidays.

-Bulbs from the Northern Hemisphere typically flower between January and March.
-The earlier you plant them, the sooner they’ll bloom.
+Bulbs from the Northern Hemisphere typically bloom between January and March.
+The sooner you plant them, the quicker they’ll bloom.
 Note that each variety is on a slightly different schedule.
 To get a succession of flowers, plant a number of different varieties and don’t plant all the bulbs at the same time.
 Learn more here: When Will My Amaryllis Bloom?